mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 - "BlueToqueTools Non-Fungible Entity (NFE)" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method Namespace Specification.

 ### Out-of-Scope